Bilevel Optimization and Heuristic Algorithms for Integrating Latent Demand into the Design of Large-Scale Transit Systems: Related Literature

 \section{Related Literature}

-The design of ODMTS stems from the multi-modal hub location and hub network design problem proposed by \citet{alumur2012multimodal}. \citet{maheo2019benders} first introduced the ODMTS by utilizing the concept of on-demand shuttles and constructing a hub-to-hub network design that is fed by these shuttles. \citet{dalmeijer2020transfer} further extended the ODMTS by considering varied bus arc frequencies, passenger transfer limit, and backbone transit lines.
-All of the studies aim at discovering a design that minimizes a weighted combination of the transit system operating cost and passenger convenience.
-However, none of these studies integrates latent demand within the proposed optimization models.
-The \textit{ODMTS Design with Fixed Demand} problem is referred to as the ODMTS-DFD problem in this paper and its presented in later sections.

-As articulated by \citet{schobel2012line}, many existing methods for transit network design problems are based on the assumption that the passenger demand is known and fixed.
-Thus, contrary to the abovementioned studies, other studies have considered design/planning problems together with latent demand---potential customers who might be attracted by the proposed solutions. \citet{klier2008line} presented an optimization model without a fixed demand by employing a linear demand function of the expected travel time to model its impact on transit demand.
+Many existing methods for addressing transit network design problems are based on the assumption that the passenger demand is known and fixed \citep{schobel2012line}, whereas fewer number of studies have considered design/planning problems together with latent demand---potential customers who might be attracted by the proposed solutions. \citet{klier2008line} presented an optimization model without a fixed demand by employing a linear demand function of the expected travel time to model its impact on transit demand.
 In another study, while maximizing the number of expected passengers, the same authors employed a logit model to estimate the mode choice between the best transit route and an alternative travel mode \citep{klier2015urban}.
-A series of studies presented by Canca et al. comprehensively addressed this problem.
+Additionally, a series of studies presented by Canca et al. comprehensively addressed this problem.
 Their first study introduced a model that simultaneously determines the network design, line planning, capacity, fleet investment, and passengers mode and route choices \citep{canca2016general}.
 Later on, two follow-up studies proposed adaptive large neighborhood search metaheuristics to solve variations of this model over large-scale data, respectively \citep{canca2017adaptive, canca2019integrated}.
-Furthermore, another system incorporating line planning and travel behavior is proposed by \citet{hartleb2021modeling}.
-The authors utilized a mixed-integer linear program for line planning while capturing mode and route choices from a customer's perspective.
-The mode choice function is a logit model which decides if a traveler takes public transit.
+Similarly, \citet{Laporte2005_Logit} aims to maximize trip coverage while considering rider behavior during the planning of rapid transit networks and \citet{Laporte2011SocioEconomic} provide a review on this area.
+Although these studies highlight the importance of integrating rider behavior during the network design, it remains critical to consider the decision making of both the transit agency and riders within a multi-level formulation.